-An undergraduate student suspended from a University of Louisiana System university may not enroll in another university within the System, but may enroll in a community college with approval of both the suspending institution and the community college.
+An undergraduate student suspended from a University of Louisiana System university may not enroll in another university within the System, but may enroll in a community college.
 Credits earned under these conditions may be accepted for a degree at the suspending institution provided grades of "C" or higher are earned in each of the courses to be transferred.
+Credits earned at institutions other than a community college will not be accepted as transfer credit.
+To insure minimal or no loss of credits upon return to the university, it is recommended that the student consult with his/her university advisor regarding the choice of courses to be taken at the community college.

 \Attending the Summer Session While on Suspension.
-Students are allowed to attend summer school while on suspension; however, the student is not eligible for financial aid.
-Students who wish to attend the summer session while on suspension do not need to reapply for admission to the University.
+Students are allowed to attend summer school during their suspension period; however, the student is not eligible for financial aid.
+Students who wish to attend the summer session during their suspension period do not need to reapply for admission to the University.
 If at the end of the summer session, the student's cumulative GPA is raised to 2.0 or higher, the student is returned to academic good standing.
 The student may then return to the University without an appeal.
-After the summer session, if the student does not raise the cumulative GPA to 2.0 or higher, the student is suspended again.
-However, this summer suspension does not count toward the total number of suspension.
-Any student who remains on suspension after the summer session will be eligible to return (based on their prior suspension period).
+However, if at the end of the summer session, the student's cumulative GPA is not raised to 2.0 or higher, the student remains on suspension.
+In this case the summer suspension does not count toward the total number of suspensions.
+Any student who remains on suspension after the summer session will be eligible to return based on their prior suspension period.